breynisson/SimpleCalculator/README.md

 The CalcAddWebTests.cs file is holds the end-to-end tests, which are run using [Selenium](https://www.seleniumhq.org).
 The CalcAddWebTests Class in this file has higher level abstraction of the web-tests, while the Selenium implementation details are kept in the Calculator.TestAutomation project.
+The Selenium test do currently not do anything more than opening up the webpage.
+There are a few not implemented functions that would take care of finding the correct elements, inserting the values, and initiating the calculation.

 One of the manual tests was to try to input a string in one or both of the input fields.
 The calculator does not throw an error when this is done, but if one of the fields has a numeric value, that value gets returned to the Result.